DoDWAN Documentation Download About

 DoDWAN Descriptors

 A DoDWAN message is composed of descriptor and a payload.
 A message descriptor is a list of attribute assignments, comprising each a key and a string value.
-The attributes are either system attributes (whose key starts with the undescore sign), or application attributes (whose key doesn't start the undescore sign).
+The attributes are either system attributes (whose key starts with the undescore sign), or application attributes (whose key doesn't start with the undescore sign).

 The DoDWAN message descriptors used in the Network API commands of type smap.